 Make use of the Input Map

-Also this way you can let the player customise the input keys.
-Check out this tutorial for creating a options menu to customise the key bindings.
+Also this way you can let the player customize the input keys.
+Check out this simple tutorial for creating an options menu to customize the key bindings.

 I hope I could help you with my best Godot tips a little bit.
+But you can also check out the official best practice site for some more information.
 If you have other Godot tips and tricks, that you want to share, tell me in the comments below.
 You can also write them to me via mail, and I may add them to my Godot tips post in the future.